 - Bringing in people from other teams to help on the project could increase the budget.

-- People from your team could be reassigned if they are not directly involved with the areas that needed the extra time.
-It could be difficult to get them back if they are too deeply involved in another project.
+- People from your team could be reassigned if they are not directly involved with the areas that needed the extra time, and it could be difficult to get them back.

 A brief history of triple constraint